ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 	- We DO NOT assign topics to students in principle.
 	- Find your research topic on your own by reading papers and I will always be there if you need any guidance.
-	- When you have read 50 papers and still haven't found a suitable/interested topic.
-I will give my suggestions.
+	- When you have read 50 papers and still haven't found a suitable/interested topic, I will give my suggestions.

 <!--  -->
 - Our principle of authorship: